PixelT/unlimitedGrid/README.md

 - Ultra customizable, responsive, mobile first
 - Module structure - use only what you need
-- Small size - 12 columns grid with RWD only 2KB (5KB if use flexbox)
+- Small size - 12 columns grid with RWD only 4KB
-- Support 2 types of grid - gutter margin or padding
+- Support 2 types of grid - gutter using margin or padding
 - Support CSS3 features: rem units, flexbox
 - Generate full grid in 15-30s
 - Set your custom: settings | modules | classnames | breakpoints
-- Set your custom grid by using provided SCSS @mixin and @function
+- Set your custom grid by using provided SCSS @mixins and @functions

 ## About unlimitedGrid

 The main reason that I wrote yet another grid system, was the fact that I can’t found any grid system, which would give me the possibility to create functional grid in short time…

-unlimitedGrid is a collection of ~~functions~~ principles and rules, by which you can easily and fast create an attractive and ( ultra ) functional grid.
+unlimitedGrid is a collection of ~~functions~~ principles and rules, by which you can easily and fast create an attractive and (ultra) functional grid.

 unlimitedGrid based on a slightly different approach and mechanism of action than standard grid frameworks offer.
 He doesn’t provide functions or mixins*, which define the rules / size / properties for classes which you write, but immediately generate a whole set of classes based on your settings.
 Just compile the mainly SCSS file (ug-grid.scss) and the grid will be ready for you!